Business - Painting Equipment

 Dramatic loss reduction with electrostatic painting - video

 I recently had a very interesting discussion with Jean-Michel Jeanselme from Sames Kremlin and Gabriel Mănoiu from Falk Consulting, the company that represents them in Romania, about the application of electrostatic varnishes.
 Sames Kremlin, part of the EXEL group, is a French manufacturer of professional spray guns and equipment.
-Our meeting was a follow-up to the discussion on electrostatic systems we had with Gabi Manoiu last year at BIFE SIM, when we talked about their efficiency and safety in operation, and their use by both large and small manufacturers.
+Our meeting was a follow-up to the discussion about electrostatic systems with Gabi Manoiu last year at BIFE SIM, where we talked about their efficiency and safety in operation, as well as their use by both large and small manufacturers.

 electrostatic systems

-The other day Jean-Michel Jeanselme, Director of Development in the Europe-Middle East-Africa (EMEA) region and a very good specialist in electrostatic field application, was on a business visit to Romania.
-Gabi remembered our discussion and suggested a meeting to find out more about this way of applying varnishes on wood, for some apparently impossible given the insulating properties of wood.
+The other day Jean-Michel Jeanselme, Director of Development in the Europe-Middle East-Africa (EMEA) region and a very good specialist in electrostatic field application, was on a business visit in Romania.
+Gabi remembered our discussion and suggested a meeting to find out more about this way of applying varnishes on wood, for some seemingly impossible given the insulating properties of wood.

-The principle of electrostatic field application has been extensively discussed in article dedicated to this type of varnishing.
-It is based on the movement of lacquer particles along the lines of an electromagnetic field formed between a gun (or bell) charged with negative charges and an object charged with positive charges.
-The electrically charged particles are attracted to the object, give up their electrical charge and are retained on its surface.
-This results in a very good application yield, with the material also settling on the back of the object to be finished, even if the application is only made from the front.
-And all that material that goes on the back of the object is actually the over-spray, i.e. the material that would be lost in a normal spray.
-Application is done with an electrostatic gun or a system called a bell gun, and there are differences in yield, quality and maintenance between the two types of application.
+The principle of electrostatic field application has been discussed extensively in article dedicated to this type of varnishing.
+It is based on the movement of varnish particles along the lines of an electromagnetic field formed between a negatively charged gun (or bell) and a positively charged object.
+The electrically charged particles are attracted to the object, give up their electric charge and are retained on its surface.
+This results in a very good application efficiency, as the material also settles on the back of the object to be finished, even if the application is only from the front.
+And all that material that goes on the back of the object is actually the overspray, i.e. the material that would be lost in a normal spraying.
+The application is done with an electrostatic gun or a system called a bell, and there are differences in performance, quality and maintenance between the two types of application.

 electrostatic systems